Henan opera: History

 Yu opera came into being during the late Ming and early Qing dynasties.
 At the beginning, it was mainly song arias without make-up, which was loved by the ordinary people.
 As a result, it developed rapidly.
 The origin of Yu opera is hard to trace, and the accounts about its origin differ.
 With regard to the origin and formation of Henan opera, there is a shortage of records in ancient books, and few scholars have sought to engage in in-depth and comprehensive exploration and research.

 Since the 1920s and 1930s there have been multiple theories and viewpoints on the origin of the opera.
 There is no one theory that is generally agreed upon by researchers as there is not enough evidence to convince all people, so there are multiple similar and completely opposite arguments.
 Four major representative opinions concerning the origin of the opera are that they originate from Shanxi opera, from the folk society of Henan, from the operatic tune that is popular in the Central Plains area of China, and from the predecessor of Henan bangzi.

+Henan Opera Art

+Artistic characteristics

+The art of Henan Opera is both ancient and modern, reconciliation hardness and softness, open-minded and generous, and has the beauty of "neutralization".
+Henan Opera is famous for singing.
+First of all, the Henan Opera singing is sonorous and powerful, magnificent, restrained, full of passionate and unrestrained masculinity, with strong emotional strength.
+Secondly, Henan Opera is sound, clear, natural, flesh and blood, and good at expressing the inner feelings of the characters.
+Moreover, the rhythm of Henan opera is distinct and strong, conflicts are sharp, and the story has a beginning and an end, coupled with humorous and cheerful tunes, which makes Henan opera not only suitable for performing easy comedy, it is also magnificent and suitable for playing emperors and generals of the big scene, western Henan euphemism, singing the sad is very suitable for playing sad drama.
+Henan Opera in the key plot is generally arranged with large plate singing, singing smooth, distinct rhythm, very challenging, generally clear words, easy to be heard by the audience, showing the unique charm of the Central Plains art.

+Role

+The role of Henan opera is composed of "Sheng Dan Jing Chou".
+Generally known as four sheng, four dan, and four painted faces.
+The organization's troupe is also four sheng, four dan, four painted faces, four soldiers, four generals, four maids, eight scenes, two boxes of officials, plus four handymen.
+The four are Zhengsheng, Ersheng, Xiao Sheng and Wu Sheng.
+Zhengsheng is also known as Hongsheng, Dasheng, and Dahongface; Ersheng is also known as two red faces, immediately red faces; Small born and then separated the baby born; Wu Sheng is also called Bian Sheng.